Cruise Port schedule, live map, terminals, news

 - location (GPS coordinates) - latitude=53.5296218, longitude 9.9603356

 The port's newest cruise ship terminal Steinwerder ("Cruise Center 3" / aka CC3) is located at Kronprinzkai.
-Its construction started in July 2014 and was opened on June 9, 2015.
-The 2-building Steinwerder terminal cost around EUR 64 million.
+Its construction started in July 2014 and the facility was opened/inaugurated on June 9, 2015.
+The 2-building Steinwerder terminal cost ~EUR 64 million.

 The 9000 m2 / 96900 ft 2 area is surrounded by cargo containers and other multi-purpose terminals, also by shipyards and warehouses.
 The berth's vessel restrictions are max LOA length 360 m (1180 ft) and max draft 12 m (39 ft).